dilip0002/PFRA_JoCo/README.md

 # PFRA - Johnson County, KS
-The PFRA approach used for Johnson County, KS utilizes the approach that was developed in [pfra-hydromet](https://dewberry.github.io/pfra-hydromet/)
+The PFRA approach used for Johnson County, KS utilizes the approach that was developed in [pfra-hydromet](https://dewberry.github.io/pfra-hydromet/).
+There are some modifications made to fit the project's requirements which are documented below.

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/Dewberry/pfra-hydromet/master)
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)